Applications for the next cohort will open on May 27th and close on July 2nd.

-The Fabian Women’s network will open for applications from Fabian women on May 27th.
-Applicants must be able to demonstrate a clear interest in politics and a commitment to their own development.
-The deadline for applications to be a participant will be midnight 1July 2016.
-The scheme will run from mid-September 2016 to June 2017.
+The Fabian Women’s network will invite applications from Fabian women from May 27th.
+Applicants must be able to demonstrate a clear interest in politics and public life and a commitment to their own and others’ development.
+The deadline for applications to be a participant is midnight on July 2nd 2017.
+The scheme will run from mid-September 2017 to June 2018.

 How to apply